grandwazir/DimensionDoor/readme.md

 ## Features

-- Simple and easy to configure.
+- Simple and easy to use and configure.
 * Custom chunk generator support.
 * Lightweight: only manages worlds.
 * Create and remove worlds without restarting the server.